ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 # Enable Apache's URL rewriting and restart Apache
 sudo a2enmod rewrite
 # Incase mpm_event is enabled disable it and enable mpm_forked as that is what php8.2 needs
-sudo a2dismod mpm_event
-sudo a2enmod mpm_prefork
-sudo a2enmod php8.2
-sudo service apache2 restart
-echo "URL rewrite and PHP module enabled and Apache restarted ========================================================================"echo
+sudo a2dismod mpm_event #In one of my tests this was enabled by default but php needed the prefork and it caused errors for me. sudo a2enmod mpm_prefork sudo a2enmod php8.2 sudo service apache2 restart echo "URL rewrite and PHP module enabled and Apache restarted ========================================================================"echo